-- 3.3.1 The requirements set out in this Specification shall apply to any NTA presented to TCA for type-approval. - 3.3.2 For the purpose of type-approval assessment, an OBM System shall comprise: - a. an Electronic Control Unit (ECU); - b.
-Mass Sensor Units (MSUs); and - c. all of the related documentation required by this Specification. - 3.3.3 Applicants are encouraged to consider innovative ways of meeting the various requirements of this Specification.
-This will facilitate the ongoing development and use by Applicants of the best available technology, and encourage ongoing development, rather than restricting OBM Systems to the technology available at a particular time.
+- 3.3.1 The requirements set out in this specification shall apply to any NTA presented to TCA for type-approval. - 3.3.2 For the purpose of type-approval assessment, an OBM system shall comprise: - an electronic control unit (ECU); - mass sensor units (MSUs); and - all of the related documentation required by this specification. - 3.3.3 Applicants are encouraged to consider innovative ways of meeting the various requirements of this specification.
+This will facilitate the ongoing development and use by applicants of the best available technology, and encourage ongoing development, rather than restricting OBM systems to the technology available at a particular time.

-- 3.3.4 This Specification describes the OBM System in a manner that allows a range of physical implementations within the different categories.
-A non-exhaustive list of performance innovations includes: - a. the OBM System may be provided by the original equipment manufacturer, or it may be installed as an after-market product; - b. the Applicant may propose innovative ways of determining a connection between the ECU and MSUs; - c. the OBM System may be able to collect data to identify malfunctions, attempts at tampering and/or tampering that meet the stated requirements by different and innovative means; - d. one MSU may share componentry or functionality with another MSU on a vehicle; and - e. providing that TCA is satisfied that all of the functionality required to be provided in an OBM System for type-approval is present, the required functionality may be provided by way of disparate componentry an "all functionality in one box" solution is not essential.
+- 3.3.4 This specification describes the OBM system in a manner that allows a range of physical implementations within the different categories.
+A non-exhaustive list of performance innovations includes: - the OBM system may be provided by the original equipment manufacturer, or it may be installed as an after-market product; - the applicant may propose innovative ways of determining a connection between the ECU and MSUs; - the OBM system may be able to collect data to identify malfunctions, attempts at tampering and/or tampering that meet the stated requirements by different and innovative means: - one MSU may share componentry or functionality with another MSU on a vehicle; and - providing that TCA is satisfied that all of the functionality required to be provided in an OBM system for type-approval is present, the required functionality may be provided by way of disparate componentry - an 'all functionality in one box' solution is not essential.